isaisa002/BrokeBrokers-SOEN341-ProjectF2023/Sprint #1/Sprint1_TaskBreakdown.md

  <h1> SPRINT #1 TASK BREAKDOWN</h1>
 <h2>EACH MEMBER </h2>
 <ul>
-  <li>Have something to discuss about the core features (Search properties, requests visits, CRUD op. on properties, CRUD operations on brokers) <li>
+  <li>Have something to discuss about the core features (Search properties, requests visits, CRUD op. on properties, CRUD operations on brokers) </li>
  <li>Discuss originality and innovation, how can we make this different? </li>
  <li>background for the readme file team section </li>
  <li>Detailed log of each team member's contribution including time spent for each activity </li>